daht-x/sagitta/libraries/core/documentation/monads/result.md

   | `predicate`     | Creates a set of criteria                                               |
   | `createFailure` | Creates a possible failure                                              |

+- Return: A new failed result if the value of `predicate` is `true`; otherwise, the previous result.

 ***[Top](#resulttfailure-tsuccess)***

 #### `Ensure<TAuxiliary>(createAuxiliary, predicate, createFailure)`